simonetthomas/Blue_Thread/README.md

 * Sends the entire thread all at once

 You can :
-* Edit each post after the cutting is done.
+* Edit each post before sending it on Bluesky.
 * Add a picture to a post, after the cutting is done.
-* Check the thread before sending it on Bluesky.

 ## Possible future features